 Vernal Fall Footbridge Hike

-Restrooms at Happy Isles just across the river from the trailhead and also just past the bridge
+- Restrooms are at Happy Isles just across the river from the trailhead and also just past the bridge

 The Vernal Falls Footbridge hike is the most difficult of these easy hikes, steep enough that you may work up a sweat.
 It follows the longer Mist Trail to a bridge across the Merced River with a view of Vernal Fall.
 It's a good way to get a little sample of the longer, more strenuous hike that continues all the way to Half Dome.